shauryag2002/care_im/README.md

 ## Configuration

-The following configurations variables are available for Care Hello:
+The following configuration variables are required for Care IM:

+- `WHATSAPP_ACCESS_TOKEN`: WhatsApp Business API access token
+- `WHATSAPP_PHONE_NUMBER_ID`: Your WhatsApp phone number ID
-- `HELLO_DUMMY_ENV`: Dummy environment variable for testing
+- `WHATSAPP_VERIFY_TOKEN`: Token for webhook verification

-The plugin will try to find the API key from the config first and then from the environment variable.
+- `WHATSAPP_API_VERSION`: WhatsApp API version to use (default: v22.0)
+- `WHATSAPP_BUSINESS_ACCOUNT_ID`: Your WhatsApp Business Account ID

+## Extending the Plugin

+To add a new message handler:

+1. Create a new handler class that extends `BaseHandler` in `messaging/handlers/`
+2. Implement your handler logic
+3. Integrate it with the main `WhatsAppMessageHandler` class

 ## License